Land conservation and water leasing

 Conserving well-managed working agricultural lands prevents conVERSION TO ALTERNATIVE USES SUCH AS DEVELOPMENT, THAT POSE GREATER THREATS TO WATER QUALITY AND AND QUANTITY.

-Summit Land Conservancy works with farmers and ranchers all along the Wasatch Back using market-based tools to protect their land from development.
-As a leading land trust in the state, we have an integral part to play, since agricultural water optimization is the quickest and most cost-effective way to stabilize water levels in the Great Salt Lake.
+Summit Land Conservancy works with farmers and ranchers all across Northern Utah using market-based tools to protect their land from development.
+As a leading land trust in the state, we have an important role to play in advancing agricultural water leasing, an innovative approach that keeps farms in production while delivering water to Great Salt Lake.

 The working lands of the Wasatch Back also sequester carbon and provide habitat to a wide variety of wildlife.
 When kept in a natural state, these landscapes filter water and provide space for rivers to flood.
 Development along rivers is detrimental to water quality.
 Roads, pipes, and the infrastructure of development fragment habitats as well as the hydrological geology that supplies clean water.

-Our part in the Great Salt Lake effort is to support landowners and the people of the Wasatch Back in preserving the land, so that we can also preserve the water.
+Our part in the Great Salt Lake effort is to support landowners and the people of northern utah in preserving the land, so that we can also conserve the water.

 “IT’S TIME TO THINK BEYOND OUR OWN FENCES.”